 - Present your concerns to the board and other parents, form a “green” committee, and decide which concerns can be addressed.

-Being actively involved in your child’s school will also allow you to see some of the green initiatives that may already be in place.
+Being actively involved with your child’s school will also allow you to see some of the green initiatives that may already be in place.

-3. Involve the Students: Find out what changes and causes the students think are important.
+Ask the students which changes and causes they think are important.
 Form an Earth Club after school and let the kids be responsible for starting up and managing some of the environmental programs like recycling or keeping their campus clean from litter.
-Let them organize eco-fairs, fundraisers, or fun events to involve the entire school.
+Help them organize eco-fairs, fundraisers, or fun events to involve the entire school.

-Remember that changes don’t happen overnight.
 Some changes are easy and quick to implement, while others may take a while.
-Once you start to get other parents, students and teachers involved, you may be surprised at how many like-minded individuals there are at your school.
-Be sure to take pictures of the accomplishments and document them in the student yearbook.
+Once you start to get other parents, students, and teachers involved, you may be surprised at how many like-minded individuals there are at your school.
+Be sure to take pictures of participants and document their accomplishments in the student yearbook.
 It will give them an incentive to keep up the good work!